THE ROLE OF THE HEALTHCARE EXECUTIVE IN A CHANGE IN ORGANIZATIONAL OWNERSHIP OR CONTROL

 Statement of the Issue

-Changes in organizational ownership or control can take several forms, including consolidations, mergers, acquisitions, affiliations, divestitures and closures.
-Each type of change presents special challenges for healthcare executives.
+Changes in organizational ownership or control can take several forms including, but not limited to, consolidations, mergers, acquisitions, affiliations, divestitures and closures.
+Each type of change presents unique challenges for healthcare executives, and actions needed will vary by type of arrangement.
 In addition to potentially impacting the staff of the organization and the local economy, such changes can impact a community's access to cost-effective, quality healthcare services.

 When initially considering a change in ownership or control: